dfelinto/blender-manual/manual/interface/tool_system.rst

    :Shortcut:  :kbd:`Q`

-The Quick Favorites menu gather your favorite tools.
+The Quick Favorites menu gathers your favorite tools.
-Any tool or menu can be added to this pop-up menu via the context menu of buttons and menus.
+Any tool or menu item can be added to this pop-up menu via its context menu.

 Changing Tools
 ==============

+If you have *Alt Click Tool Prompt* enabled in the Keymap Preferences, tapping :kbd:`Alt` will display a tool prompt in the Status Bar.
-Pressing :kbd:`Alt` opens a tool prompt, shown in the :doc:`Status Bar </interface/window_system/status_bar>`, for changing the active tool, pressing :kbd:`Alt` again closes the prompt.
+You can then press a key to select the corresponding tool, or tap :kbd:`Alt` again to cancel the prompt.

-Tools can be changed by pressing the appropriate icon or by pressing :kbd:`Alt` then pressing the hotkey assigned to the desired tool.

 Fallback Tool
 -------------

-The fallback tool is the default tool in the Toolbar as in the tool at the top of the list.
+The fallback tool is the one that's selected by default (so the one at the top of the Toolbar).
-To switch to this tool use :kbd:`Alt-W` to open a pie menu to choose what the default drag action does.
+You can change it by either holding :kbd:`LMB` on the toolbar button or pressing :kbd:`Alt-W` to get a pie menu.

 Cycling Tools
 -------------

 If you bind a key to a tool which is part of a group, you can enable the *Cycle* option in the keymap editor.
-Successive presses will cycle through the tools in that group.
+Successive presses will then cycle through the tools in that group.

+This is enabled by default for the selection tools in the 3D Viewport, for example: pressing :kbd:`W` will cycle between Select Box, Select Circle and so on.

 Properties